Software Engineering Institute: Authority

 On November 14, 1984, the U.S. Department of Defense elected Carnegie Mellon University as the host site of the Software Engineering Institute.

 The institute was founded with an initial allocation of $6 million, with another $97 million to be allocated in the subsequent five years.
 The SEI's contract with the Department of Defense is subject to review and renewal every five years.

-The SEI program of work is conducted in several principal areas: cybersecurity, software assurance, software engineering and acquisition, DevOps, and component capabilities critical to the Department of Defense.
+SEI focuses on several technical directions: software engineering, cybersecurity, assurance, and DoD critical component capabilities.

 Areas of work

 The SEI defines specific initiatives aimed at improving organizations' software engineering capabilities.